deepwavedigital/airstack-examples/inference/README.md

 ## Step 3: Deploy Application on AIR-T

-**Note:** All drivers and software packages required to run inference are already installed in the native Python environment on the AIR-T. Users should not need to add additional packages to run this toolbox.
-The provided .yml file to create the conda environment for training is not needed for inference on the AIR-T and should not be installed.
+**Note:** All drivers and software packages required to run inference are already installed in the native Python environment on the AIR-T except for pycuda.The provided airstack_infer.yml file to create the conda environment for training and optimization should be used here as well unless the user prefers to install pycuda themselves.

-After creating a PLAN file using `onnx2plan.py`, users may execute the the neural network on the AIR-T by running the `run_airt_inference.py` script in the native Python environment.
+After creating a PLAN file using `onnx2plan.py`, users may execute the the neural network on the AIR-T by running the `run_airt_inference.py` script in the conda Python environment.
 This script shows, in detail, how to setup pyCUDA memory buffers, feed RF samples from the AIR-T's receiver to the memory buffers, and execute the neural network.
 After running this script, users will see the following output.